bsdimp/freebsd-git-docs/mini-primer.md

     % make installkernel
     % make installworld

-so that won't be coverd in depth here.
+so that won't be covered in depth here.

 ### Updating